DomenPigeon/sql-tutorial/README.md

 ### 11. List projects and sort by number of people

-**Instruction**: List all projects (main or side) with their names and order by the number of people working on them in descending order.
+**Instructions**: List all projects (main or side) with their names and order by the number of people working on them in descending order.

 <details>
 <summary>Solution</summary>